JoeJoeSpagettio/ECH0/README.md

 # Z3R0
-A Discord bot teplate with a list of starting commands to get you started
+A Discord-js bot teplate with a list of starting commands to get you started

 This is an upgraded version of Spotlight, mainly reworked to support slash commands and work with other new discord features.